dot27/temporal-tessellation/README.md

-# Temporal Tessellation for Video Annotation and Summarization
+# Temporal Tessellation: A Unified Approach for Video Analysis

-Implementation of video captioning from the paper ["Temporal Tessellation for Video Annotation and Summarization"](https://arxiv.org/abs/1612.06950)
+Implementation of video captioning from the paper ["Temporal Tessellation: A Unified Approach for Video Analysis"](https://arxiv.org/abs/1612.06950)

 ## Dependencies